 The second sentence of section 1.7.4.3 is intended to help users to choose machinery with reduced levels of emissions of noise, vibrations, harmful radiation or hazardous substances.
 In particular, the values included in the noise emission declaration required by section 1.7.4.2 (u) and the information on vibrations required by sections 2.2.1.1 and 3.6.3.1 must be included in commercial documents giving the performance characteristics of the machinery.
-Many sales brochures or catalogues include a section or table giving the principal performance characteristics of the machinery such as power, speed, capacity, production rate and so on, to enable potential customers to choose machinery appropriate to their needs.
+Many sales brochures or catalogues include a section or table giving the principal performance characteristics of the machinery performance characteristics of the potential customers to choose machinery appropriate to their needs.
 This section is the appropriate place to include the required information on emissions.